 What to Bring

-Your days and nights in the Queue will be closer to festival glamping than roughing it in the wild, but you should still be prepared to have everything you need for however many days your love of tennis can sustain you through overnight camping.
+Your days and nights in the Queue will be closer to glamping than roughing it in the wild, but you should still be prepared to have everything you need for however many days your tennis-loving heart can stand.

-For sleeping⛺ Tent – Maximum allowed tent size is a two-person tent.
-We have seen others set up what can only be described as a popup mansion, but probably best not to push the limits too much.
+For sleeping⛺ Tent – Officially, maximum allowed size is a two-person tent, though we have seen what can only be described as a circus tent.
+Use your own judgment!
+Pop-up tents are popular and easy to set-up.

 💁🏻♀️☔ Queue Tips!
-Check the weather forecast so you can pack accordingly, especially in case of rain.
-It is colder at night, even if the days are sunny.
+Check the weather forecast and pack accordingly, especially in case of rain.
+Nights are colder, even if the days are sunny.

-For hygiene🧻 Toiletries – There are portable bathrooms with toilets and sinks (but no showers) on the park grounds.
-The bathrooms are a few minutes walk from the camping area, so bring all your toiletries (toothbrush, toothpaste, etc.) in an easy-to-carry toiletry bag.
+For hygiene🧻 Toiletries – There are portable bathrooms with toilets and sinks, but no showers, on the park grounds.
+The bathrooms are a few minutes walk from the camping area, so bring all your toiletries (toothbrush, toothpaste, etc.) in a nice compact toiletry bag.
 Glow-in-the-dark toothbrush, optional.

 🚰 Water faucets – If you just need a rinse of water, there are water faucets near the start of the Queue, which is closer than the bathrooms.
-Some people even wash their hair under the faucets!
+Some people wash their hair under the faucets!
+Quick-dry camping towels are handy for that, as are bio-degradable soaps.

 💁🏻♀️🚿 Queue Tips!
 There is a gym about a half-mile walk from the park grounds where you can shower if you pay for a day pass.

-For convenience💡 Camping lights – There are lights only in certain places at the perimeter of the park, so bring a light if you need to see in the dark in your tent.
+For convenience💡 Camping lights – There is limited lighting on the park grounds, so bring your own night lights.
+This nifty hanging light can be hung inside your tent or used as a flashlight.
 Camping headlamps are also useful for the long walk to the bathrooms at night.

-📱 Electronics – There are no charging stations on the park grounds, so we highly recommend bringing portable battery packs (or better yet, solar power chargers), putting your phone in battery-saving mode, and not using your phone unnecessarily during your time in the Queue.
+📱 Electronics – There are no charging stations on the park grounds, so bring a portable battery pack, or better, a solar power charger, and put your phone in battery-saving mode during your time in the Queue.

 🙉 Earplugs – Sleeping in close proximity to thousands of people in paper-thin tents can be... well, just bring earplugs.

 💁🏻♀️🔋 Queue Tips!
 There is a convenience store a few minutes walk from the park that charges devices for a small fee.
 However, if you do not want to leave your valuable electronics in the store, one option is to just charge your battery packs at the store, then use the battery packs to charge your devices.
-All that said, we charged our devices at this store last year without any issues.
+All that said, we charged our devices at this store without issue.

-For consuming💷 Cash – And by cash we mean UK Pounds, not Euros!
-You may need cash for a few things: Tube/taxi, food stands, device charging at the store, or storing luggage.
-In the past you needed cash to buy your actual Wimbledon tickets, but apparently last year they accepted credit and debit cards.
-That said, we paid with cash and recommend having enough cash on-hand, just in case!
+For consuming💷 Cash – This means UK Pounds, not Euros!
+You'll need cash for a few things: Tube/taxi, food stands, device charging at the store, or storing luggage.
+Credit cards and debit cards are accepted at the ticket turnstiles.

-🍔 Food – As noted, there are food stands located on the park grounds, but they are typical "fun" fare, so if you want something healthier, bring your own snacks.
-There are also supermarkets in the nearby neighborhood of Southfields.
+🍔 Food – There are food stands located on the park grounds, but they are "fun" fare, so if you want something healthier, bring your own snacks.
+There are supermarkets in the nearby neighborhood of Southfields.

 For fun!🏸 Games – Anything that is fun and appropriate to bring to a park on a weekend with friends is also fun and appropriate to bring to the Queue.
-Some Queuers bring inflatable furniture, lawn games, padel rackets, board games, etc.
+Queuers bring inflatable furniture, lawn games, board games, etc.

-🏆 Mini Tennis Tournament – Some intrepid Queuers organise a mini tennis tournament during the middle weekend, complete with tiny trophy for the winner.
+🏆 Mini Tennis Tournament – An unofficial mini tennis tournament is held during the middle weekend, complete with tiny trophy for the winner.

-What not to bring♻ Recycle, Reuse, Reduce – There is an area where old Queuers can leave their used items, and new Queuers can reuse these items, and ideally recycle it once again.
-For example, last year we picked up a couple lawn chairs and an umbrella for shade.
+What not to bring♻ Recycle, Reuse, Reduce – There is an area where old Queuers can leave their used items, and new Queuers can reuse these items, and ideally recycle them once again.
+We picked up a couple lawn chairs and an umbrella for shade.
 We not only returned these items once we were finished, we also left our entire tent and mattress!
 But mostly because it was too much of a hassle to pack and bring home.
-You can also usually borrow an inflator (for inflatable mattresses) from a kind neighbor.
 Items left at the end of the tournament are donated to the YMCA Merton Winter Night Shelter.

 The Code of Conduct